gvwilson/sensibleadventures/nardica/nardica.md

 "Mister Wales?"

-"This has nothing to do with me," Wales replied, his head tilted slightly under the pressure of the Marine's gun finger against the tech in his temple.
+"This has nothing to do with me," Wales replied, tilting his head slightly under the pressure of the Marine's gun finger against his temple.

-"Sir---" the Marine began again.
+"Sir---" she began again.

 "In a moment," the governor said sharply.
-A pair of sentries charged their larger opponent simultaneously.
+A pair of sentry bots charged the G-80 simultaneously.
-The G-80 knocked the first one away and grabbed the second with its heavy square claws.
+It knocked the first one away and grabbed the second with its heavy square claws.

 The image flashed blue for a moment.
 "EMP?"
 Doctor Johel gasped disbelievingly.
 "It doesn't have a pulse generator!"

 The image reformed.
-The G-80 dropped the sentry it had torn in half.
+The G-80 dropped the sentry bot it had picked up.
-The other sentry bots stood frozen in a circle around it for a moment.
-Then,
-as one,
+Together,
-the G-80 and the sentries turned toward the mansion.
+they and the other sentries turned toward the mansion.
-The last thing Iffy saw before her aunt dragged her away was the sentries leaping through the hole made by the G-80 plowing through the mansion's front door.
+The last thing Iffy saw before her aunt dragged her away was the G-80 tearing the door off its hinges.

-"Breach!" one of the younger Marines shouted.
+"Breach!" one of the young Marines shouted.

 "Really?"
 Wales muttered sarcastically, his hands still in the air.

-The Marine behind him nudged him forward.
+The sergeant behind him nudged him forward.
 "Sir, if you would?"

 Wales didn't move.
 "Not without my tools."

-The Marine's second nudge was more of a shove.
+Her second nudge was more of a shove.
 "Sir, we can come back for---"

-"If it takes too long for us to come back for them, there won't be anything for us to come back to,"
-Wales said sharply.
+"If it takes too long for us to come back, there won't be anything for us to come back *to*," Wales said sharply.
 "Jasmina?"

 Doctor Johel and the governor exchanged looks.
-"Bring them," the governor ordered crisply.
+"Bring them," the governor ordered.

-"Sir, we can't bring his tech into the secure area without testing it," the sergeant protested.
+"Sir, it is against protocol to bring unaudited tech into the secure area," the sergeant protested.

-The governor raised an eyebrow.
-"Mister Wales?"

-Wales raised his hands.
-"You have my word."

-After that, everything moved quickly.
+"Executive override,"
+the governor said crisply.
+"Please don't make me regret this."

+Everything happened very quickly after that.
 One Marine opened the door
 and tossed a thumb-sized camera drone into the waiting room.
 When it wasn't fried by a laser or blown to pieces by a needle gun,